onstash/blog.onstash.me/content/blog/looking-back-at-2018.md

     In order to achieve my continuos goal of becoming fitter, I had to start cooking on my own.
 And man do I love cooking.
 I hate doing the dishes, tho (gotten used to it).

-- **My 'potato' === my pillar**

-    My 'potato' was and is still my pillar for getting through life and I am grateful to that soul for putting up with me.

 - **Got my head dunked in water on stage in a serious play**

     As part of Creashakthi Bangalore's 2nd production, this serious play 'The Undertrials' was a whole new experience.
 For those who don't know, Creashakthi is a Chennai based theater group.
 I got to work with new people from different backgrounds (college kid, marketing manager, nano-chip designer, lawyer-turned-actor, and a full-time actor).
 Dushyanth (founder of Creashakthi) liked my performance and got head dunked in water on stage & beaten to a pulp.
 I guess I could check off two things of my *bucket* list.